The Taming of the Shrew

 overture conducted by a very well-trained actor and the quieting of the

-exceeding the bounds of the stage.
-The ballerinas are weightier than we are
+of the stage.
+The ballerinas are weightier than we are accustomed to, the

 The Aida looks